 Apply the Binding Tape

-Cut the end of the carpet binding straight.
-Pull back about 6 inches of the protective tape from the adhesive flange on the roll of carpet binding.
-Start in the middle of one side of your carpet.
-Slide the exposed adhesive strip of the binding under the edge of the carpet and press the carpet firmly onto the flange.
-The edge of the carpet should be flush against the raised part of the carpet binding.
+Cut the end of the carpet binding tape straight.
+Pull back about 6 inches of the protective paper from the adhesive area on the roll of carpet binding.
+Start in the middle of one side of the remnant.
+Slide the exposed sticky side of the binding strip the edge of the carpet and press the carpet firmly onto the flange.
+The edge of the carpet should be flush against the raised part of the carpet binding material.

-Continue removing the protective tape in 6-inch increments, pressing the carpet to the adhesive flange and working your way around the carpet.
+Continue removing the protective paper from the sticky binding tape in 6-inch increments, pressing the carpet to the adhesive flange and working your way around the carpet piece.

-Finish the binding when you reach the beginning by extending the end past the beginning before you remove the protective tape.
-Cut the end of the binding flush with the beginning.
+Finish the binding when you've worked all the way around the carpet remnant.
+Cut the end of the binding material so it is flush with the beginning section already in place on the remnant.
 Remove the rest of the protective tape and press the carpet in place.
 Put a small dab of hot glue on the end and press it into the beginning to seal the ends together.